jclaveau/php-logical-filter/docs/JClaveau-LogicalFilter-LogicalFilter.md

 ### copy

-    \JClaveau\LogicalFilter\new JClaveau\LogicalFilter\LogicalFilter::copy()
+    \JClaveau\LogicalFilter\LogicalFilter JClaveau\LogicalFilter\LogicalFilter::copy()

-Extracts the keys from the filter and checks that none is unused.
+Clone the current object and its rules.